-Size: The 32-foot-high figures are shown erecting a 60-foot bronze flagpole from which a cloth flag flies 24 hours a day in accordance with Presidential proclamation of June 12, 1961.
+Size: The 32-foot-high figures are shown erecting a 60-foot bronze flagpole from which a cloth flag flies 24 hours a day in accordance with Presidential proclamation, signed by John F. Kennedy, of June 12, 1961.
 The figures, placed on a rock slope, rise about 6 feet from a 10-foot base, making the memorial 78 feet high overall.
 The M-l rifle and the carbine carried by two of the figures are 16 and 12 feet long, respectively.
 The canteen would hold 32 quarts of water.

 Cost: The entire cost of the statue and developing the memorial site was $850,000--all donated by U.S. Marines, former Marines, Marine Corps Reservists, friends of the Marine Corps, and members of the Naval Service.
 No public funds were used for this memorial.

 Location: The U.S. Marine Corps War Memorial is administered by the National Park Service, it is located in Arlington Va.

 Materials: Bronze.
 The base of the memorial is made of rough Swedish granite.

 Inscription: Burnished in gold on the granite are the names and dates of every principal Marine Corps engagement since the founding of the Corps, as well as the inscription: "In honor and in memory of the men of the United States Marine Corps who have given their lives to their country since November 10, 1775."
 Also inscribed on the base is the tribute of Fleet Adm.
 Chester W. Nimitz to the fighting men on Iwo Jima: "Uncommon Valor was a Common Virtue."